5pirit5eal/vertex-ai-custom-training-boilerplate/README.md

 4. Create Application Default Credentials with `gcloud auth application-default login`
 5. Configure google cloud docker authentication `gcloud auth configure-docker`
 6. Adapt `.env` and `config.yaml` to your specifics based on the above topics
+7. Download the csv data of your choice (e.g. dataset to predict diabetes: `diabetes.csv`)

 ## Package layout